atlassian-labs/react-loosely-lazy/README.md

 };
 ```

-## Examples
+## Examples (currently broken)

+> Note: The examples are currently not working as intended so it's best not to use them for now.
+We will be fixing these shortly!

 See `react-loosely-lazy` in action: run `npm run start` and then go and check: `http://localhost:8080/`

 ## Contributing

 Thank you for considering a contribution to `react-loosely-lazy`!
 Before doing so, please make sure to read our [contribution guidelines](CONTRIBUTING.md).

 ## Development